-This model for administrator evaluation has several benefits for participants and for the broader community.
-It provides a structure for the ongoing development of principals and other administrators to establish a basis for assessing their strengths and growth areas so they have the feedback they need to get better.
-It also serves as a means for districts to hold themselves accountable for ensuring that every child in their district attends a school with effective leaders.
+to establish a basis for assessing their strengths and growth areas so they have the feedback they need to get better.
+It also serves as a means for the school to hold itself accountable for ensuring that every child in their district attends a school with effective leaders.